The "Matrix Green" Problem

 The Logo System:

-It looks like equipment, not software.
+It looks like equipment.
+Not software.

 Motion System: Kinetic Credibility